Smrtnyk/eslint-plugin-prefer-early-return/docs/rules/prefer-early-return.md

 A function whose entire body is nested under a conditional statement adds unnecessary nesting and makes the code harder to read.
 An early return often makes the block more readable.

+**This rule supports auto-fixing.** When you run ESLint with the `--fix` flag, violations will be automatically corrected by inverting the condition and adding an early return.

 ## Rule Details

 The following patterns are considered warnings: